-The MaxO2 ME oxygen monitor is intended for continuous monitoring of the concentration of oxygen being delivered to patients ranging from newborns to adults.

-It can be used in the hospital and sub-acute settings.
-The MaxO2 ME is not a life supporting device.
+The MaxO2 ME+p is an oxygen monitor with integrated pressure monitoring intended for continuous monitoring of the concentration of oxygen and pressure being delivered to patients ranging from newborns to adults.
+It can be used in the hospital and subacute settings.
+The MaxO2 ME+p is not intended as a life-supporting device or life sustaining device.